Sabah (singer)

-Jeanette Georges Feghali (Note: جانيت جرجس فغالي, /apc-LB/) (10 November 1927 – 26 November 2014), known professionally as Sabah (Note: صباح, /arz/, lit. 'morning'), was a Lebanese singer and actress.
-Over a seven-decade career in entertainment mainly spanning Egypt and Lebanon, her influence continuously spread across the wider Arab world and regarded her as one of the greatest icons ever known to the region.
-More popular for her songs, she sang both folkloric and Westernized genres, while in films she took on mostly comedic and romantic roles.
+Jeanette Georges Feghali (10 November 1927 – 26 November 2014), known professionally as Sabah, (Note: /ar/) was a Lebanese singer and actress.
+Her professional career started in Egypt and later extended to Lebanon and the wider Arab world.
+She amassed a vast line of work over six decades, out-scaling most past and present contemporaries.
+Sabah is often regarded as one of the greatest Arab singers of the 20th century.

-Over the years of her professional life, she had come to be known by several other nicknames, the most notable of which being Al-Shahroura (Note: الشحرورة, /apc-LB/, lit. 'the Songbird') (alternatively Shahrourat Al-Wadi (Note: شحرورة الوادي, /apc-LB/, lit.
-'Songbird of the Valley [of Shahrour]')), Shams Al-Shomous, and Al-Sabbouha, a diminutive of Sabah.
+Born to rural Lebanese parents in a village 15 kilometres from Beirut, Sabah grew up with a love for performing arts.
+In 1945, she was noticed for an acting talent at her school in Lebanon and later invited to Egypt by actress and film director Assia Dagher.
+There, she was cast in her first film as the original character Sabah, whose name was chosen through a public poll and later adopted by Sabah as a stage name.

+Most of Sabah's career spanned the mid-1940s to the early 2000s.
+In 1958, she acted in her first film with Abdel Halim Hafez, which helped her enter the mainstream Arab acting scene.
+She is said to have produced about 3000 to 5000 songs, acted in nearly 100 films, and nearly 20 stage plays.

+Sabah remains a celebrated figure in Arabic music.
+Even though she was scrutinised for her bold outfits, use of cosmetic surgery, and outspoken personality, she has become praised as a major artistic figure within the Arab socialist movement.

 Early life

-Sabah was born to a Maronite family in Wadi Chahrour, baabda District as the youngest of three daughters.
+Sabah was born to a Maronite family in Wadi Chahrour, Baabda District, as the youngest of three daughters.
 During her childhood, she was harassed by her father who had hoped for a son.
 Her brother eventually killed their mother, suspecting her of having an affair.
 Sabah was the sister of famous Lebanese actress Lamia Feghali and a maternal first cousin of famous Lebanese singer and actress Alexandra Nicholas Badran, known as Nour Al Hoda.
-She grew up in the nearby town of Bdadoun.
+She grew up in the nearby town of Bdadoun, Aley District.

-Sabah was the paternal aunt of Brazilian congresswoman Jandira Feghali and her brother Ricardo Feghali, a member of the band Roupa Nova, through her brother Albert.

 Career

-Sabah emerged in a period when the field of Arab singers included many notable talents, such as Umm Kulthum (1898–1975), Nagat El Saghira (born 1938), Warda Al-Jazairia (1939–2012), Shadia (1931–2017), Fairuz (born 1934 or 1935), among others.
+Sabah emerged in a period when the field of Arab singers included many notable talents, such as Umm Kulthum (1904–1975), Nagat El Saghira (born 1938), Warda Al-Jazairia (1939–2012), Shadia (1931–2017), Fairuz (born 1934 or 1935), among others.

 Sabah began singing at a young age and released her first song in Lebanon in 1940 at the age of 13.
 In the early 1940s, she was invited to Egypt by actress and producer Assia Dagher.
 Sabah acted alongside Dagher in her first movie, El-Qalb Luh Wahid (The Heart Has Its Reasons), released in 1945, which brought her regional fame.
 She then became widely known by her character's name, Sabah, which means "morning" in Arabic.